artsy/artsy.github.io/_posts/2018-11-18-conditional-types-in-typescript.markdown

 process("foo").toUpperCase()
 ```

-We define a function which processes text called `process`.
-Then `process` is called with a string as an argument,
-and finally the result is converted to uppercase.

 Reading the code, it's clear to a human that the `.toUpperCase()` method call is safe.
 We can tell that whenever a
 string is passed in to `process`, a string will be returned.

 But notice that we could also pass something like `null` into the function, in which case `null` would be returned.
 Then calling `.toUpperCase()` on the result would be an error.

-Let's add types to this function so we can let TypeScript worry about whether we are using it safely or not.
+Let's add basic types to this function so we can let TypeScript worry about whether we are using it safely or not.

 ```ts
 function process(text: string | null): string | null {